 Forget about fads, capitalize on your skills

 Once, I received a text message from a high school classmate inviting me for coffee.
 I knew that we weren’t meeting solely to reconnect.
-His posts on Facebook was a give-away: he’s selling food cart franchises.
-Investing in food cart business worked on those who entered the market before it’s congested.
+His posts on Facebook were a give-away: he’s selling food cart franchises.
+Investing in the food cart businesses worked on those who entered the market before it’s congested.

 Start with assessing yourself.
 What do you have to offer others?
 You don’t need to be a tech geek.
-Your skills may be in culinary, events management or writing.
+Your skills may be in culinary, events management, or writing.
 You may also have a knack for training people.
 What is your passion?
-You can be a licensed teacher with an enthusiasm for fashion, or a civil engineer with special talent in literature.
+You can be a licensed teacher with an enthusiasm for fashion or a civil engineer with a special talent in literature.

 Identify your market, create a competitive advantage